ALF28Dev/Order-Book-CPP/README.md

     <figcaption>Figure 1: Orderbook Structure and Visual</figcaption>
 </div>

+## Order
+- An Order class has been created to hold all of the data associated with an order.
+An order class allows us to structure the attributes of an order, including:
+    - `order_size`: Quantity of order
+    - `order_side`: Bid or Ask
+    - `order_id`: Unique Identifier
+    - `order_type`: Market, Limit, Fill or Kill, or Stop Limit
+    - `order_limit_price`: Limit price for limit orders only.

+## Available Order Types
+- **Market Orders**
+    - Market orders immediately get executed at the best price level on the other side of the book.
+- **Limit Orders**
+    - Limit orders get added to the book at the specified price level and remain in the book until they are executed.
+- **Stop Limit Orders**
+    - Stop Limit orders get added to the book at a specified price level with an additional target price level.
+When the book reaches the specified price level, the order is moved and added to the book at the target price level.
+It remains at this price level until it gets executed.
+- **Fill or Kill Orders**
+    - Fill or Kill orders are limit orders which are added to the book at a specified price.
+When the price level is reached and the order is ready to be matched, we first verify that the best price level on the other side of the book has sufficient volume to fill the entire order; otherwise, we remove it from the book.

 ## Matching Engine
+- **Market Order Execution**
+    - Market order execution occurs as soon as a market order hits the book.
+Upon hitting the book, the Market order is executed against the best price level on the other side of the book until it is filled or until there are no available orders on the other side of the book to match against.
 - **Limit Order Matching**
     - **Order Matching Conditions**
         - The Limit order matching system is implemented within the function `match_orders()`.
 This function matches Orders within the book as long as the book satisfies the conditions for matching orders.
 This condition requires orders to exist on both sides of the book & the maximum bid (Max Bid) is greater than or equal to the minimum ask (Min Ask).
 This means that someone is willing to pay more or equal to the lowest ask (Min Ask); therefore, we can perform a match.